EinGyinMoe/Group3/use-cases/use-case-10.md

 ## MAIN SUCCESS SCENARIO

-1. Organization requests population information of the countries.
+1. Organization requests population information of all the cities in the country.
-2. An organization user captures all information of the continent/region/country to get information for.
+2. An organization user captures all the city names to get population information for.
-3. An organization user extracts current population information of the continent/region/country.
+3. An organization user extracts current population information of all cities in the country.
 4. An organization user provides report to an organization.

 ## EXTENSIONS